hashicorp-dev-advocates/workshop-spring-vault/instruqt/13-encryption-add-key/assignment.md

 ---
 slug: encryption-add-key
+id: tpdfkwecnstw
 type: challenge
 title: Encryption - Add an encryption key for the application
 teaser: Create an encryption key for the Spring Boot application managed by Vault's transit secrets engine.
 notes:
 - type: text
   contents: |-
     When you create an encryption key in Vault, Vault has the ability to help rotate the key and rekey any data with the new key.
 tabs:
-- id: dxqqginnkqkb
+- id: xbggarvsslgj
   title: Terminal
   type: terminal
   hostname: sandbox
   workdir: /root/workshop-spring-vault
-- id: dnolaw0mgnch
+- id: olfadqyo4ogk
   title: Code
   type: code
   hostname: sandbox